A 12-Step Plan for Aging Gracefully

-Politics: There is a time and season for everything.
-We're now at the age when we can be concerned about something, but choose to let someone else make the waves.
-Then go out and VOTE.
+Politics: There is a time and a season for everything.
+We're now at the age when we can be concerned about something but choose to let someone else make the waves.
+Go out and VOTE.

 Step 4 - Keep Busy

 ... a solution to boredom.

 If you are bored and find that you are sticking your nose into other people's business, get a part-time job or become a volunteer.

 First and foremost, working and/or volunteering will make you realize that you are still a valuable person.
 I'm not suggesting doing something strenuous or stressful, but something you feel comfortable doing.
 Consider what you spent your life doing and then decide what kind of work you would enjoy.
 You still have a lot to contribute, and there are so many places that would welcome volunteers.
 Schools, churches, and hospitals all need volunteers.